Last updated on August 31st, 2025 at 05:40 pm

 Positive self-talk involves responding to situations with optimistic and encouraging thoughts, such as “I can do this” or “I am capable and strong”.

-Positive self-talk is the conscious use of positive affirmations, encouraging words, and optimistic thoughts that can help to boost confidence, motivation, and self-esteem.
+Positive self-talk is the conscious use of positive affirmations, encouraging words, and optimistic thoughts that can help boost confidence, motivation, and self-esteem.

 It involves speaking kindly to oneself, overriding negative thoughts, and focusing on positive outcomes.